 The Alzheimer’s disease (AD) market comprises a handful of symptomatic options that offer modest efficacy for a limited duration, leaving wide open the opportunity for more-effective alternatives—in particular, disease-modifying therapies (DMTs) that can slow the course of the disease.
-In response, drug developers—from big pharma to small biotech—continue to invest heavily in disease-modifying approaches due to the tremendous clinical and commercial opportunity in this arena, despite decades of late-phase failures.
-While, many uncertainties remain about the approval prospects for aducanumab, and the fate of anti-amyloid MAbs from Biogen / Eisai (BAN2401) and Roche (gantenerumab) in their ongoing Phase III trials, key opinion leaders (KOLs) are cautiously optimistic about the anti-tau therapies (approximately 15) in early- to mid-phase trials, and hope remains for the late-phase therapies from Lundbeck / Otsuka, Avanir / Otsuka, and Acadia that are in development for the treatment of AD agitation and psychosis, respectively.
-Ultimately, however, the launch of any of these is far from guaranteed.
+In response, drug developers—from big pharma to small biotech—continue to invest heavily in disease-modifying approaches owing to the tremendous clinical and commercial opportunity in this arena, despite decades of late-phase failures.
+Although many uncertainties remain about the launch prospects for late-phase anti-amyloid MAbs from Biogen, Eisai, and Roche, key opinion leaders (KOLs) have expressed cautious optimism about these agents and the numerous anti-tau therapies in early- to mid-phase trials.
+Meanwhile, hope remains for late-phase therapies from Lundbeck/Otsuka, Otsuka/Avanir, and Axsome that are in development for key AD agitation, a key neuropsychiatric symptom.
+Ultimately, however, the launch of any of these agents is far from guaranteed.

 - What are the drivers and constraints in the AD market?

-- What are the key learning points from the recent failure of late-phase anti-amyloid therapies, and what are experts’ opinions of the launch prospects for agents still in development, such as Biogen / Eisai’s BAN2401?
+- What are experts’ opinions of the launch prospects for agents in development?

 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.